caido/doc-developer/src/guides/distribution/store.md

 ## Step 1: Create a repository

 All Caido plugin packages **must** have their source code on GitHub.

-If you're unfamiliar with GitHub, refer to the GitHub docs for how to [Create a new repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository).
+Repositories can be hosted:

-- Your repository can live under your account, like [`github.com/bebiksior/EvenBetter`](https://github.com/bebiksior/EvenBetter)
+- Under your own account, like [`github.com/bebiksior/EvenBetter`](https://github.com/bebiksior/EvenBetter)
+- Under the `caido-community` organization, like [`github.com/caido-community/authmatrix`](https://github.com/caido-community/authmatrix)

-- You can [request our team](https://links.caido.io/www-discord) for a repository under caido-community, like [`github.com/caido-community/authmatrix`](https://github.com/caido-community/authmatrix)
+You can request a repository under the `caido-community` organization on our [Discord server](https://links.caido.io/www-discord).

-### Using a template
+::: info Don't have a repository yet?

 If you are not familiar with the plugin system of Caido and/or the release process.
 We **highly** recommend that you start with one of our templates.